isb-cgc/readthedocs/docs/source/sections/data/data2/AccessData/AccessviaIndexD.rst

 VA APOLLO Project - Research for Precision Oncology (VAREPOP)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The Genomic Data Commons currently has only
+The Genomic Data Commons currently has bam and vcf files.
+To see the GDC data portal with Research for Precision Oncology Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22VAREPOP%22%5D%7D%7D%5D%7D>`_.

+VCF: 14 files
+BAM: 7 files
+ALL CONTROLLED

 Genomic Variation in Diffuse Large B Cell Lymphomas (NCICCR)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+The Genomic Data Commons currently has only bam files currently available.
+To see the GDC data portal with Genomic Variation in Diffuse Large B Cell Lymphomas Project please select `here <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22NCICCR%22%5D%7D%7D%5D%7D>`_.

+BAM: 957 files
+ALL CONTROLLED

 URL to find file information in IndexD